He appeals to David Hume’s depth and humor.

 “The upshot ought to be not dogmatic atheism, but sceptical irony.
 Of course, the latter is just as infuriating to those making special claims to authority, perhaps more so.
 Men and women of God may find it invigorating and bracing to meet disagreement, but even benevolent mockery is mockery.
 They would find that it is much harder to bear the Olympian gaze of the greatest of British philosophers.”

-Recent related posts: From The City Journal: Roger Scruton On “Forgiveness And Irony”…and how to get away from creationist/darwinist dualism…From Bloggingheads: Adam Frank And Eliezer Yudkowsky Discuss The Epistemology Of Science
+Recent related posts: Roger Scruton suggests a return to Christian virtue I’m not sure I’d like to see: From The City Journal: Roger Scruton On “Forgiveness And Irony”…and how to get away from creationist/darwinist dualism…From Bloggingheads: Adam Frank And Eliezer Yudkowsky Discuss The Epistemology Of Science